samowitsch/PicoCart64-Notes/README.md

 ![pinout/bitfunx-pinout.png](pinout/bitfunx-pinout.png)

-## Workarounds/Troubleshooting for problems
+## Workarounds/Troubleshooting PicoCart64 lite

+First of all solder the [PicoCart64 lite](https://github.com/kbeckmann/PicoCart64) as described [here](https://github.com/kbeckmann/PicoCart64).
+Flash the stuff you want or the testrom of [PicoCart64](https://github.com/kbeckmann/PicoCart64).
+If you get a black screen after powering on the N64, try it again with connected USB cable to check if it is a power problem.
+If the [PicoCart64 lite](https://github.com/kbeckmann/PicoCart64) is working now it must be a power related issue.
+Is the monitor still black it is maybe a pinout issue of the used Pico board.

 ### WeAct RP2040

-If WeAct on PicoCart64 lite will not work try to remove the BSS84 and solder a jumper wire to VSYS.
+If WeAct on PicoCart64 lite will not work try to remove the BSS84 and solder a jumper wire to VSYS (see below).
 Also the removed jumper JP1 worked for me.

-> **⚠️ Important:** the BSS84 acts like a protection(?) for the N64.
+> **⚠️ Important:** the BSS84 acts like a protection(?) for the N64 3.3v line.
 If removed do not flash a game rom onto PicoCart64 lite if inserted into N64 over USB cable.
+This can break your N64!

 ![images/workarounds/pico-weact-board-jumper-to-vsys.jpg](images/workarounds/pico-weact-board-jumper-to-vsys.jpg)

 ### Bitfunx Picoboot RP2040

-If Bitfunx on PicoCart64 lite will not work try to remove the BSS84 and solder a jumper wire to VBUS.
+If Bitfunx on PicoCart64 lite will not work try to remove the BSS84 and solder a jumper wire to VBUS (see below).

-> **⚠️ Important:** the BSS84 acts like a protection(?) for the N64.
+> **⚠️ Important:** the BSS84 acts like a protection(?) for the N64 3.3v line.
 If removed do not flash a game rom onto PicoCart64 lite if inserted into N64 over USB cable.
+This can break your N64!

 ![images/workarounds/pico-bitfunx-board-jumper-to-vbus.jpg](images/workarounds/pico-bitfunx-board-jumper-to-vbus.jpg)